 Career Advice

 You feel like you are doing a good job.
-Your colleagues tell you that you are doing a good job.
-And you know that your boss is pretty happy with your performance even if he plays his cards a little closer to his chest.
+Your colleagues tell you that you are doing well, and you know that your boss is quite satisfied with your performance, even if he keeps his thoughts to himself.

-So it’s time to ask for a raise.
-You know you deserve it but how exactly do you go about getting it in the right way.
-Well, the best place to start is to know what you shouldn’t be doing.
-Here is a little selection of five of the most important no, nos.
+Now, it’s time to ask for a raise.
+You are confident that you deserve it, but how exactly should you go about it in the right way?
+Well, the best place to start is by understanding what you shouldn’t be doing.
+Here is a selection of five crucial “no-nos” to avoid

 Don’t be heavy-handed